Danek Freeman is a partner in Weil’s Banking and Finance practice and is based in New York.

-Financial institution clients represented by Mr. Freeman include Barclays, Capital One, Citigroup and Morgan Stanley.
+Financial institution clients represented by Mr. Freeman include Capital One, Citigroup and Morgan Stanley.
 Direct lender clients include PSP Investments, Brookfield Asset Management and Guggenheim Partners.

 - Citi, as administrative agent and lead arranger, in $1.2 billion senior secured credit facilities for Allison Transmission, Inc.

 - J.P.
 Morgan, as sole lead arranger and administrative agent, in a $5 billion senior unsecured revolving credit facility for Microsoft Corporation

 - Citi, as lead arranger and administrative agent, in connection with a $3 billion revolving credit facility for Arconic Inc.